Name, Image and Likeness (NIL) Webinar Series

 Black Student Athlete Summit

-We worked alongside athletes, coaches, administrators, athletic directors and professors from around the country to address issues ranging from the literacy development of black males, the prevalence of racial stereotypes in the NFL, mental health, athletic activism, and the impact of HBCUs.
+Anomaly has had the chance to work alongside the BSA as they engage athletes, coaches, administrators, athletic directors and professors from around the country to address issues ranging from the literacy development of black males, the prevalence of racial stereotypes in the NFL, mental health, athletic activism, the impact of HBCUs and Name, Image and Likeness (NIL).

 Ohio State Athletics